-- 5.1 It is important to have sufficient information about the medical condition of any child with long term medical needs. - 5.2 The Academy needs to know about any particular needs before a child is admitted, or when a child first develops a medical need.
-For pupils who attend hospital appointments on a regular basis, special arrangements may also be necessary.
-An IHP should be in place for children with more severe and complex conditions. - 5.3 Academy admissions forms should request information on pre-existing medical conditions.
-Parents can inform the Academy at any point in the academy year if a condition develops or is diagnosed. - 5.4 When the Academy is notified that a pupil has a medical condition, the process outlined on the diagram overleaf will be followed to decide whether the pupil requires an IHP.
+- 5.1 It is important to have sufficient information about the medical condition of any child with long term medical needs. - 5.2 The School needs to know about any particular needs before a child is admitted, or when a child first develops a medical need.
+For pupils who attend hospital appointments on a regular basis, special arrangements may also be necessary, such as around resuscitation plans and 'ReSPECT' forms ('Recommended Summary Plan for Emergency Care and Treatment.').
+An IHP should be in place for children with more severe and complex conditions. - 5.3 School admissions forms should request information on pre-existing medical conditions.
+Parents can inform the School at any point in the School year if a condition develops or is diagnosed. - 5.4 When the School is notified that a pupil has a medical condition, the process outlined on the diagram overleaf will be followed to decide whether the pupil requires an IHP.
 The process will only go beyond step three if an IHP is required.
-The Academy does not have to wait for a formal diagnosis before providing support to pupils, although some form of medical evidence should be relied upon. - 5.5 The Academy will make every effort to ensure that arrangements are put into place within 2 weeks, or by the beginning of the relevant term for pupils who are new to the Academy.
+The School does not have to wait for a formal diagnosis before providing support to pupils, although some form of medical evidence should be relied upon. - 5.5 The School will make every effort to ensure that arrangements are put into place within 2 weeks, or by the beginning of the relevant term for pupils who are new to the School.